Reflection positivity and invertible topological phases: Involutions on categories and duality

 \item A \emph{fixed point} of~$\delta $ is a pair~$(x,\theta )$ of an object~$x\in \sC$ and an isomorphism $x\xrightarrow{\;\theta \;}\delta x$ such that $\delta \theta\circ \eta_x = \theta$ as morphisms $x\to \delta x$.

 \end{enumerate} \end{definition}

 Definition~\ref{thm:18} applies with a single change: the direction of the bottom arrow in~\eqref{eq:39} is reversed.

-\begin{example}[] For $\sC=\Vect_{\CC}$ the duality involution $\delta \:\sC\to\sC\op$ maps a vector space~$V$ to its dual~$V^*$ and a linear map $f\:V\to W$ to $f^*\:W^*\to V^*$.
+\begin{example}[] For $\sC=\fVC$ the category of finite dimensional complex vector spaces, the duality involution $\delta \:\sC\to\sC\op$ maps a vector space~$V$ to its dual~$V^*$ and a linear map $f\:V\to W$ to $f^*\:W^*\to V^*$.
 A fixed point of~$\delta $ is a vector space~$V$ equipped with a nondegenerate symmetric bilinear form; a linear map $f\:V\to W$ in~$\sC^\delta $ preserves the bilinear forms.
-A fixed point for the composite of duality and complex conjugation (Example~\ref{thm:16}) is a complex vector space~$V$ with a nondegenerate hermitian form; a linear map $f\:V\to W$ in the fixed point category is a partial isometry---an injective map which preserves the hermitian forms. \end{example}
+A fixed point for the composite of duality and complex conjugation (Example~\ref{thm:16}) is a complex vector space~$V$ with a nondegenerate hermitian form; a linear map $f\:V\to W$ in the fixed point category is a partial isometry---an injective map that preserves the hermitian forms. \end{example}

 \begin{remark}[] There is a higher categorical context for Definition~\ref{thm:20}.
 Let $\Cat$~denote the 2-category of categories.
-There is an involution $\alpha \:\Cat\to\Cat$ which sends a category~$\sC$ to its opposite~$\sC\op$.
+There is an involution $\alpha \:\Cat\to\Cat$ that sends a category~$\sC$ to its opposite~$\sC\op$.
 (There is an extra categorical layer over Definition~\ref{thm:15}: there is a triple~$(\alpha ,\eta _1,\eta _2)$ of data and a single condition.)
 A twisted involution in the sense of Definition~\ref{thm:20} is fixed point data for~$\alpha $. \end{remark}